 A payroll check is given to an employee from an employer to compensate for work.
 As electronic transfers have become a more and more popular way to pay employees, payroll checks have gone out of style.

 Additionally, payroll checks are not accepted at casinos.
-When payroll checks were more common, this wasn’t always the case, but now is.
+When payroll checks were more common, this wasn’t always the case, but now it is.
 Since payroll checks are rare and difficult to validate, don’t expect to cash a payroll check (if you still get one) at any casino.
 Odds are, it won’t be honored.
 You’ll have to find a stand-alone check-cashing business nearby.

 What to Bring When Cashing a Personal Check at a Casino